roylines/gits/README.md

 Although you only need to use gits when committing to repositories, you can use it instead of git for all operations if you prefer.

+## Forcing a user for a particular commit
+If you want to take the random element out of a commit you can force the author for a commit by passing a 1 or 2 as the first argument to gits, e.g.

+	gits 1 commit -m 'forcing the commit to the first user in the .gits file' gits 2 commit -m 'forcing the commit to the second user in the .gits file'

 ## Installation
 ### Manual Installation
 	$ sudo wget https://raw.github.com/roylines/gits/master/gits.sh -O /usr/local/bin/gits